tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 PyPump and the Pump API
 -----------------------

-PyPump is tooling to implement and interface with the `Pump API
+PyPump is aiming to implement and interface with the `Pump API
 <https://github.com/e14n/pump.io/blob/master/API.md>`_, which is a
 federation protocol for the web.
 You can read the actual Pump API docs to get a sense of all that, but here's a high level overview.